jplusplus/pltv-jeudinfluences/README.md

 1. Check these prerequisites
 	* PHP 5.3 is prerequired
 	* Your Apache configuration must support **URL Rewritting**
-1. Setup a virtualenv in your Apache Webserver with a DocumentRoot to `public/`
+1. Setup a virtualhost in your Apache Webserver with a DocumentRoot to `public/`
+1. To configure the app:
-1. Change the MySQL URI in [app/config/config.production.php](app/config/config.production.php) (line 6).
+	* Change the MySQL URI in [app/config/config.production.php](app/config/config.production.php) (line 6).
-1. Change the [available options](#options) following your needs.
+	* Change the [available options](#options) following your needs.
 1. Install the composer dependancies:
     ```
     curl -sS https://getcomposer.org/installer | php && php composer.phar install